 This paper is organized as follows.
-In Section 2 we will give a detailed description of the closed loop power control model and describe an approximation model that reduces the computation time.
+In Section 2 we will give a description of the detailed closed loop power control model and describe an approximation model that reduces the computation time.
 We will show the relationship between the user density, traffic mix, and the interference in Section 3 and demonstrate that the cell loading factor is a useful indicator for cell capacity.
-Numerical results will be given in Section 4 that show the applicability of the approximation method which permits an evaluation of complex real world scenarios.
+Numerical results will also be given that indicate the applicability of the approximation method which permits an evaluation of complex real world scenarios in Section 4.

-2. MODELING OF UMTS POWER CONTROL
+2 MODELING OF UMTS POWER CONTROL

-Figure 1.
-WCDMA uplink closed loop power control
+Figure 1: WCDMA uplink closed loop power control

-The closed loop power control on the uplink consists of two interoperating loops [2,17], see Fig. 1.
-Within the inner loop, the NodeB continuously monitors the quality of the uplink in terms of the received $E_b/N_0$ level and compares it with the outer loop target.
+The closed loop power control on the uplink consists of two interoperating loops [10, 11], see Fig. 1.
+Within the inner loop, the BTS continuously monitors the quality of the uplink in terms of the received $E_b/N_0$ level and compares it with the outer loop target.
 If the received value is too high, the MS causes too much interference to its environment and it is told to decrease its power by a fixed step size.
 On the other hand, if the received $E_b/N_0$ is too low, the link quality is not sufficient and a "power-up" command is sent to the mobile.
 Such an inner loop correction is performed for each power control group, 15 times per frame, resulting in a rate of 1500 updates per second.
 It should also be noted that an MS in soft handover will be communicating with the radio network controller (RNC) via all base stations in its active set.
-In this case it will also receive several power control commands on the downlink.
-The MS will combine the received power control commands and will only increase its power if all base stations in the active set will demand an increase in transmit power.
+In this case it will also receive several power control commands and will only increase its power if all base stations in the active set will demand an increase in transmit power.
+In our case, we will consider an inner loop correction step size of 0.5 dB.

-After the transmission of a frame is complete, power control enters the outer loop [18].
-Each frame is checked for errors at the RNC and the outer loop target value is updated based on the current frame error rate (FER).
+After the transmission of a frame is complete, power control enters the outer loop [12].
+A CRC check is performed for each frame at the RNC and the outer loop target value is updated based on the current frame error rate (FER).
 While the actual outer loop uses the received FER for updating its target value, we will consider a simplified case in which we evaluate the bit error rate instead.
 The reason for this approximation is that the relationship between $E_b/N_0$ and FER is not straightforward, as it requires an inclusion of the error rates at modulation, interleaving, and channel coding.
 Therefore, we will map the relationship between $E_b/N_0$ and BER based on the modulation scheme.
 Fig. 2 presents the mean $E_b/N_0$ target results from simulations based on different BER limits.